 In this last blog of the Smart Hospitality Networks series, we explore the GPON network type and safer alternatives for hotels

-As we said in the last blog post Which network architecture is best for each hotel type, GPON has been the buzzword in large hotel networks lately.
+GPON has been the buzzword in the hospitality industry, especially in large hotel networks lately, as we were exploring in the last blog post Which network architecture is best for each hotel type.
 GPON vendors are being very proactive in proposing passive optical LAN (POL) architectures to hoteliers, claiming cost efficiency reasons regarding traditional Ethernet LAN, as they say that POL allows to optimize the cabling and distribution switching costs.

 Although the costs reduction may be true and the optical infrastructure could make sense in certain scenarios, however, we will see in this blog that pure POL cannot satisfy the level of services and redundancy that are required in most of mid and high range hotels.
 To provide a satisfactory solution, at ALE, we have developed a hybrid POL architecture (H-POL) to complement POL infrastructures with increased security and intelligence, thanks to the advanced Ethernet LAN and WLAN features and services implemented in ALE switches and Stellar APs, as well as the redundancy options at all levels of the network.